KineticPreProcessor/KPP-Standalone/README.md

 The Kinetic PreProcessor (KPP) files can be modified and the mechanism rebuilt with KPP (see below).
 Then, the KPP Standalone can be rebuilt with make.

+# Setting up and running the KPP Standalone

+  1. **Set up with KPP**: Use the Kinetic Preprocessor command `kpp fullchem.kpp` to set up the integrator and related files using the Kinetic Preprocessor.

+  2. **Compile the KPP Standalone**: Compile with `make` to build an executable `kpp_standalone.exe`.
+Future options may have an option to compile the standalone when building GEOS-Chem.

+  3. **Run the KPP Standalone**: Run the chemistry operator for a single grid cell and print the chemical output with command line arguments e.g. `./kpp_standalone.exe Beijing_L1_20200106_1345.txt output.txt` or   `./kpp_standalone.exe samples/Beijing_L1_20200106_1345.txt Output_Beijing_L1_20200106_1345.txt` The output file argument is optional, and the standalone can be run without printing output e.g. `./kpp_standalone.exe Beijing_L1_20200106_1345.txt` Batches of grid cells can be called in Python scripts `Verify_KPP_Standalone.py` Or by adjusting the code in kpp_standalone.F90, e.g. in the [twilight-zone](https://github.com/KineticPreProcessor/KPP-Standalone/tree/twilight-zone) branch
+  4. **Obtain realistic input files**: The [KPP Standalone Interface](https://github.com/GEOS-ESM/geos-chem/tree/feature/psturm/kpp_standalone_interface) module in GEOS-Chem can be used to sparsely sample chosen grid cells during 3D runs, to get the full chemical state for input to the standalone.

 ## User-modifiable KPP files (taken from KPP/fullchem -- folder for the default GEOS-Chem mechanism)